betterscientificsoftware/bssw.io/Articles/ShortArticles/OpenssfBestPracticesBadgeProgram.md

 <a name="focus_on_security"/>

-##  CII Best Practices focus on software security
+##  OpenSSF Best Practices focus on software security

-One of the unique features of the CII Best Practices is the significant focus on security best practices.
+One of the unique features of the OpenSSF Best Practices is the significant focus on security best practices.
 For example, of the 67 best practices listed at the Passing level, 16 of them are in the area of security.
 And of the 55 Silver-level practices and 23 Gold-level practices, 18 and 5, respectively are in the area of security.
 The reason that is so interesting is that most of the focus on software engineering best practices only pays a cursory treatment to security.